momentum-design/momentum-ui/core/CONTRIBUTING.md

 # Contributing

-##### We'd love for you to contribute to our source code and to make Collab UI even better than it is today!
+##### We'd love for you to contribute to our source code and to make Momentum UI even better than it is today!
 Here are the guidelines we'd like you to follow:

 ## Table of Contents